Avoid Getting Sick During Travel: Preventative Measures

 Wipe Down Your Area On The Plane With Sanitizing Wipe

-I know you may get weird looks from your seat neighbor but who cares!
+You may get weird looks from your seat neighbour but who cares!
 You’ll never see them again and you won’t be the one who’s sick!
 Have you seen and read all of those articles lately about the dirtiest places on the plane?
-I have been carrying wipes around for a while and am so happy they now come in handy travel sizes.
+I have been carrying wipes for a while and am so happy they now come in handy travel sizes.
 They have these small pocket sized ones but I also carry the 30 pack because I’m just like that.